A proposal is a written offer to solve a technical problem

 satisfactory operation.
 Texas Instruments has not found

-therefore suggested that a higher voltage supply be
+suggested that a higher voltage supply be provided.

-for the TR tube.
-As discussed in section II, we are
+the TR tube.
+As discussed in section II, we are proposing

-proposing a TR tube that requires –600 V. Since this
+a TR tube that requires –600 V. Since this tube has better

-applications than any which will operate at the lower
+any which will operate at the lower keep-alive voltage,

 The